-Professor Balto is currently co-editing (with Erik Gellman) a volume that highlights new scholarship on the history of Black Chicago.
+Professor Balto is currently co-editing (with Erik Gellman and Marcia Walker-McWilliams) a volume that highlights new scholarship on the history of Black Chicago.
 He is also at work on two new solo-authored projects, one that explores the history of white criminals donning blackface in the commissioning of crimes, and the other on Fred Hampton—the twenty-one-year-old leader of the Illinois Black Panther Party who was assassinated by the Chicago Police Department in 1969.

 Professor Balto earned his Ph.D. in History from the University of Wisconsin in 2015, where he also earned a Master’s Degree in African American Studies.
-He has been the recipient of grants and fellowships from the National Endowment for the Humanities and the Mellon Foundation, among others.
+His research has been funded by multiple fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, and the Mellon Foundation, among others.